What Is Latency in Online Music Collaboration (and How to Reduce It)

 It allows:

-- musicians to be placed within a virtual environment
+- musicians to be positioned within a virtual environment

-Bonza is a real-time online music collaboration platform designed specifically for musicians.
+Bonza is a real-time online music collaboration platform designed for musicians.

 It combines: